Afternoon BriefGEO / AEO

 }

 The sameAs array is the entity validation signal.
-Every link you add here is a verification point AI engines can cross-reference.
-LinkedIn is easy — add it now.
-Wikipedia presence takes longer but is worth pursuing for any brand with industry recognition.
+Every link is a verification point AI engines can cross-reference.
+LinkedIn is immediate.
+Wikipedia presence takes longer but compounds authority over time.

 {